Climate7 min read

 That last point is why it matters: fungal acne responds to antifungals (ingredients like ketoconazole or zinc pyrithione), not to standard acne care.
 If you've been "treating acne" all monsoon with no result, this is the likely reason — and a dermatologist can confirm it quickly.
 We touch on the same distinction for body breakouts and adult acne.

-One practical consequence: Malassezia is lipid-dependent — it feeds on certain oils and fatty acids.
+One practical consequence: is lipid-dependent — it feeds on certain oils and fatty acids.
 In monsoon, heavy facial oils and rich fatty-acid-laden creams can actively feed it.
 Another reason to go lighter.